-10 Scenic Drives
+Scenic Drives

-49-Mile Drive

-This all-in-one driving tour is marked with blueand-white seagull markers, and winds its way through the most picturesque parts of the city.
-It can be challenging to follow, keeping an eye out for the markers and the traffic at the same time, but you can get a map of the route from the Visitor Information Center (see p132).
+49-Mile Drive This all-in-one driving tour is marked with blueand-white seagull markers, and winds its way through the most picturesque parts of the city.
+It can be challenging to follow, keeping an eve out for the markers and the traffic at the same time, but you can get a map of high above the waves, on the southern edge of the Marin Headlands.
+It affords some of the most famously beautiful views of the north tower of Golden Gate Bridge, looking back at the city in the distance.
+The way is punctuated with old military bunkers, since this entire area was once given over to the army to guard the western shores.
+Marin County